Baby Cheetah Cost

 Usually, states will require you to carry liability insurance.
 Depending on your history, this costs anywhere between $1,500 and $15,000 per year.

-In order to keep your cheetah in good health condition, you will have to take it at periodic vet visits.
-Be prepared to spend anywhere between $135 and $350 per year for vaccines, depending on the size of the animal.
-Also, you will have to budget for flea prevention, which is $130 to $260 per year, and for worming that costs another $50 to $80 per year.
-As you can not bring your cheetah to a local vet, the doctor will have to come at your residence.
-This means that the costs will greatly increase depending on how far he has to travel.
+Also, you will have to budget for flea prevention, which is $130 to $260 per year, and for worming which costs another $50 to $80 per year.
+As you can not bring your cheetah to a local vet, the doctor will have to come to your residence.
+This means that the costs of owning an exotic pet feline will greatly increase depending on how far he has to travel.

 Important things to consider

-In Hindi, cheetah means “spotted”.
-The color on the upper part of the body is reddish, on the abdomen it becomes cream or gray, and the lower part of the body is light in color, often white.
 The fur is marked by round or oval, black spots.
 Only the neck and abdomen have no spots.
 The last third of the cheetah’s tail is marked by 4-6 black rings and a tuft of hair on top of it.

 A young cheetah is known as a “cub”.
 These young cheetahs live with their parents until they reach the age of around one year and a half.